 We've become more focused on globalization.
 In the last 10 years, we've taken faculty-led trips with students to South Korea, Cancun, Costa Rica and the Bahamas.

 This major falls under the business umbrella, so you will leave Lakeland armed with a strong base of core business classes.
 But there is also tremendous flexibility associated with this major, so you can personalize your hospitality management degree with other emphases – such as marketing or international business.

 Hospitality Management at Lakeland

-In addition, because hospitality management is such an international industry, two semesters of a foreign language (Spanish, German, Chinese or Japanese) are required.
-With this degree, you will be hirable across the U.S. and beyond.
+In addition, because hospitality management is such an international industry, one semester of a foreign language (Spanish, German, Chinese or Japanese) is required.
+Students are strongly encouraged to continue pursuing additional semesters of foreign language.